ahmadrazacdx/Sales-Data-Analysis/README.md

 ```
 jupyter notebook sales_data_analysis.ipynb
 ```
+## 📜License

+This project is licensed under a custom license.
+You are allowed to view, share, and use this project for non-commercial purposes, provided you give appropriate credit to the original author.
+For the full context of the license, please visit [here](https://github.com/ahmadrazacdx/Sales-Data-Analysis?tab=License-1-ov-file).

 ## 📧 Contact
 If you have any questions or suggestions, feel free to contact me at: [ahmadrazacdx@gmail.com]